-When it comes to rebuilding our credit records, there are just no shortcuts or secrets.
-We have to go through methodical steps.
+When it comes to rebuilding our credit score and records, there are just no shortcuts or secrets.
+We just have to smartly go through methodical steps.

 1. Pay Your Bills on Time

-Obvious?
-Yes.
 But is this one of the biggest mistakes people still make?
 Yup.

-There is no way around this.
 If you want to rebuild your credit, at the very least your bills need to be paid on time.
 Just a reminder, “on time” means that the company receives the payment by the day that it is due.
 It might even be beneficial to mail it a few days before it is due.

 If you find that you are being spread too thin or have too many places that your money might be due, consider canceling a few accounts to make it easier (and take less time monthly) for you to manage.

-2. Make Sure You Aren’t Applying For Too Much Credit
+3. Make Sure You Aren’t Applying For Too Much Credit

 A lot of people are often tempted to open a lot of new accounts in a short time.
 Examples of this are opening a new card to transfer balances or even opening new store cards to get discounts.

 4. Try a Monthly Approach to Paying Your Balance

 If you try to pay monthly, you will not only remember to pay your bills timely, and you will have less to spend every time.
+If you set up bill pay for any more than a month, you often don’t have the money for it when it comes, putting you in a bad loophole.
 This is better than letting the money accumulate.
 You will not be carrying a balance either.
 Again, try to sign up for text alerts or better yet, automatic payments to avoid missing bills.

 5. Secured Cards Might Be The Way To Go

 These are cards which the balance allowance is a lot lower to avoid you to bite off more than you can chew.
 Once this proves to be successful and you can demonstrate that you are responsible with your money, the balance you are allowed to have on your credit card monthly will grow.

-7. Check Reports Often
+6. Check Reports Often

 The most data points there are to suggest that you are responsible with your money, the better it is for you.
 Many companies give you credit reports every year that are good to measure where you stand.
 You may find that there is incorrect information affecting your statement.